andreasthoelke/dotfiles/.vim/notes/notes29-09.md

   - have to use with nvim 0.3.1 - otherwise I get a lot of unhandled 'flush' events

+#### Summary 1-2019:
+  * Markdown scrolling/autoscrolling works.
+But the current line is scrolled to the top of the markdown preview. it should instead be centered and highlighted
+  * Problem is that Nyaovim lags a bit and the fonts are not as nice as in Alacritty

 #### old notes
     > just <leader>ss this line - but this blocks nvim while nyaovim is running